robkorn/ergo-crowdfunding-cli/README.md

 Campaign Goal: 500

 ```
-At any point if you wish to see the information above again about the campaign you can always use `info`.
+At any point if you wish to see the information above again about the Campaign you can always use `info`.

 We will now proceed to back the Crowdfund Campaign and send 1 Erg.
 ```